top of page

 Photography by Yasmin Carter

-Former Consultant Midwife Faye Macrory MBE is a pioneer in midwifery care, who has been prepared to challenge and change attitudes to ensure a better deal for women with substance misuse problems.
+Former Consultant Midwife Faye Macrory MBE is a pioneer in midwifery care, who has been prepared to challenge and change attitudes to ensure a better deal for women who suffer with substance misuse.
 She was the first consultant midwife in the region to specialise in treating mothers with drug problems and helped lead a scheme to test pregnant women for HIV.
 Early detection can prevent the baby from contracting the disease.

 Her work has helped turn around the way these women are treated across the maternity hospitals in Manchester.
 Faye became a substance misuse liaison midwife in 1995.
 She was responsible for managing and strategically developing the service for substance dependent women the city of Manchester.
 This model of care is now standard practice in many maternity services throughout the UK.